 Although this pattern is called black saddle, the saddle can actually have any base color.

-So instead of a black saddle, some dogs will have a brown saddle, a blue saddle, or a lilac saddle.
+Some dogs have a brown saddle, a blue saddle, or a lilac saddle.

-Eumelanin is also bvisible in the nose, eye rims, lips, nails, and eyes.
-So for example, a dog with a brown-based saddle pattern will also have a brown nose and tends to have lighter eyes.
+Eumelanin is also visible in the nose, eye rims, lips, nails, and eyes.
+For example, a dog with a brown-based saddle pattern will also have a brown nose.

 Saddle & Masks